Overview of TDS Return Filing in India

 - Form 26Q—This is a quarterly statement for TDS regarding all payments other than ‘Salaries.’

-- Form 27Q- This is a quarterly statement for TDS from interest, dividend, or any other sum payable to the non-residents.
+- Form 27Q- This is a quarterly statement for TDS from interest, dividends, or any other sum payable to non-residents.

 - Form 27EQ- This is a quarterly statement for the collection of TDS at the source.